achung89/react-futures/API_REFERENCE.md

 ##### Suspend instance methods

-Suspend methods are opearations that require examining the contents of the array.
+Suspend methods are operations examine the contents of the array.
 These methods throw an error outside render and suspend inside render.

 <details><summary>List of suspend methods</summary>
 - indexOf<br />